WSPR TV User Guide

 U4B Extended Telemetry

-The U4B protocol contains a provision to send extended telemetry as additional Q/0/1 messages.
-The informational content of such a message is first converted to a so-called BigNumber, which is a value between 0 and 389512281599 (equivalent to ~38.5 bits).
-The least significant bit of this message (HdrTelemetryType) is 1 for basic U4B telemetry and 0 for extended telemetry.
-Therefore, approximately 37.5 bits are available in an extended telemetry message.
+The U4B protocol includes a provision for transmitting extended telemetry as additional Q/0/1 messages.
+The informational content of each WSPR message is first converted to a so-called BigNumber -- a value ranging from 0 to 389,512,281,599 (approximately ~38.5 bits).
+The least significant bit of this message (HdrTelemetryType) is set to 1 for basic U4B telemetry and 0 for extended telemetry.
+As a result, extended telemetry messages provide approximately 37.5 bits of raw payload.

-HdrRESERVED - 4 values, set to 0 for ET0
+HdrRESERVED - 4 values, set to 0 (used as the protocol version number)

 HdrType - 16 values, of which only 0 (USER_DEFINED) and 15 (VENDOR_DEFINED) are specified